XDgov/data-design-standards/pages/components/legends.md

       </div>
       <h5 class="usa-color-heading">Why it‘s Bad</h5>
       <p>
-        By displaying the data in ascending order, the lowers numbers appear at the top of the legend.
+        By displaying the data in ascending order, the lower numbers appear at the top of the legend.
 This type of order deviates from best practices and will result in inconsistent ordering across legends.
       </p>